WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

 (memory (data (i8 1 2 3 4)))
 ```

-### Execution
+### Execution Result Example

-The conversion of numvec to data in data segments happens during the text format to binary format compilation.
+The conversion of numvecs to data in data segments happens during the text format to binary format compilation.
-Which means there is no change needed in the binary format spec, execution spec, or the structure spec.

 So, the following two snippents: